 Consequently, we have decided to not include support for IE in the Design Library website.

-The take over Wizard modal presents a sequence that lead the user through well-defined steps.
-It gives the user full focus on the task in front of them.
+The wizard presents a sequence that lead the user through well-defined steps.

 Wizards are a powerful design pattern that can be used to simplify complex processes.
 By showing less information at a time, they allow users to focus better on the content.
 The steps can vary depending on the user's input.

 Use a wizard when a user has to complete steps in a specific sequence, or when a complicated task needs to become simplified.
 Be specific on what information a user is required to supply at each step.
 Use the supporting content area to give hints on what is required or provide a short FAQ relevant to that step.
 Try to group related questions (i.e. personal information) in one step.

 The wizard relies on the behaviour of a takeover modal, where it acts as an added layer on top and uses the whole width and height of the viewport.